Venkatkrish1012/Travellers-choice/README.md

 # Hari Prasath
 # Santhoshini
 # Sowndarya
-# This project is  about to know the information about the tourist places of the country
+# This project is to know the information about the tourist places of the country